ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the psychology behind online performance.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why your online self is a curated character.

 ---